 If there is any comment by Madam Justice that demonstrates a prejudice against me, it must certainly be her comment that my focus on Prince showed I lacked credibility.
 Frankly, had it not been for the organized structure of Madam Justice’s arguments against me (further detailed below), she may have seemed more of a blithering blatherskite than a cunning judge intent on assassinating my character.

-With the kind of bias, or if not bias, certainly illogic, demonstrated by Madam Justice with that objection to me, I pray that she does not represent the future of justice in Canada because even should you decide to discredit any other argument(s) that I make herein, you cannot ignore the world class idiocy of Justice Susan Griffin’s statement that questions my credibility because I did not mislead the police.
+With the kind of bias/illogic demonstrated by Madam Justice with that objection to me, I pray that she does not represent the future of justice in Canada.
+Think about this.
+Even should you decide to discredit any other argument(s) that I make herein, you cannot ignore the world class idiocy of Justice Susan Griffin’s statement that questions my credibility because I did not mislead the police.

 I have a hard time believing that a sitting judge could make such a cretinous statement.
-Then once you factor into your thinking that Madam Justice is an educated individual and then conduct even a cursory analysis of that statement by her, you must, as do I, and rightfully so, question her motivation in raising such a specious objection to my testimony.
-Therefore, you must also scrutinize everything else Madam Justice had to say about my testimony, and interpret her opinions thereof only after filtering them through the light of what her statement about me not lying to the police reveals about Madam Justice’s mindset regarding me.
+With such idiocy, you must rightfully question her motivation in raising such a specious objection to my testimony.
+Therefore, you must also scrutinize everything else Madam Justice had to say about my testimony.
+In doing so, you should interpret her opinions only after filtering them through the light of what her statement about me not lying to the police reveals about Madam Justice’s mindset regarding me.

-Further, when did Justice Susan Griffin make this statement?
-Wait for it; here it comes.
-She made this statement some two months A-F-T-E-R every witness who had been examined as to exactly who had murdered Paul verified that I was correct about Wyatt Prince having committed the murder. ot only that, she made it A-F-T-E-R the jury had found Wyatt Prince had committed the murder.
+When did Justice Susan Griffin make this statement?
+Wait for it.
+Here it comes.
+She made this statement some two months A-F-T-E-R every witness who had been examined as to exactly who had murdered Paul verified in court that I was correct about Wyatt Prince having committed the murder. ot only that, she made it A-F-T-E-R the jury had found Wyatt Prince had committed the murder.
 Therefore, she made it A-F-T-E-R the jury had declared I was correct.

-So, Madam Justice was stating that I had no credibility even though I was correct about what had occurred and about who had committed the crime.
+So, after deep thought, Madam Justice stated that I had no credibility even though I was proven correct about what had occurred.
 In the real world, people gain credibility when their words are proven true.
-But in Justice Susan Griffin’s upside down world, my being correct appears to have been a justification for Madam Justice to further criticize me.
+But in Justice Susan Griffin’s upside down and biased world, my being correct was a justification for her to further criticize me.

 Justice Susan Griffin creates “squirm room” with each statement she makes.
 She’s supposed to be a judge, not a politician

-As you read on, please do not lose sight of the fact that Madam Justice’s comments are almost invariably presented in a manner that leaves her squirm room, i.e. “There was evidence that could have…”, “…seemed exaggerated…”, “He [Hal Hannon] seemed unusually…”, and “He [Hal Hannon] may also have said things…” She does a deft job of saying nothing definitive.
+As you read on, please do not lose sight of the fact that Madam Justice’s comments are almost invariably presented in a manner that leaves her squirm room.
+For instance, “There was evidence that could have…”.
+He “…seemed exaggerated…”.
+“He [Hal Hannon] seemed unusually…”/ And “He [Hal Hannon] may also have said things…” She does a deft job of saying nothing definitive.
 It is how you cover getting caught for being a fool.
 She prepared herself to have a counterargument to any criticism of her statements.

-Where I grew up, we called it being “spineless” and we gave little credibility to those who were too afraid and ineffectual to speak their mind, or put in simpler terms, we didn’t trust people who couldn’t simply say exactly what they meant.
-She’s supposed to be a judge, not a politician.
+Where I grew up, we called it being “spineless” , Additionally, we gave little credibility to those who were too afraid and ineffectual to speak their mind.
+Put in simpler terms, we didn’t trust people who couldn’t say exactly what they meant

 Madam Justice is a scary individual to have sitting on a judge’s bench

-Please realize the potential repercussions to the justice system with this type of woman sitting on the bench.
+Please realize the potential negative repercussions to the justice system with this type of woman sitting on the bench.
 Her inability to reason and her obvious prejudicial thinking make her a liability to justice.
 Frankly, the damage she can do is scary to contemplate.

-With the above as a backdrop and a window into Madam Justice’s predisposition, I will now turn my attention to some of her other tortuously ridiculous comments which either fail to properly reflect the testimony given in her courtroom and/or fail to pass any test of commonsense.
+With the above as a backdrop and a window into Madam Justice’s predisposition, I will now turn my attention to some of her other tortuously ridiculous comments.

 Justice Susan Griffin blows more hot air with another absurd statement